hmgu-itg/peakplotter/README.md

 * **afcol_name** : name of the column for chromosomal position.
 * **bed_file** : BED file base name.
 This should contain the genotypes for at least all the variants in the **assoc_file**, but it can contain more.
 Please note that this is the base name, without the `.bed/.bim/.fam` extension.
 * **region_flank (optional)** flanking size in base pairs for drawing plots (defaults to 500kb, i.e. 1Mbp plots) around lead SNPs.

+## Troubleshooting
+At the moment PeakPlotter does not handle errors very well.
+In particular, it doesn't catch errors thrown by Plink and doesn't stop if something goes wrong at some point in the pipeline.
+This is work in progress, if you want to report a bug, keep your logs and email [the author](mailto:ag15@sanger.ac.uk).